elqal3awii/WebSecurity-Academy-with-Python/Authentication/Password reset broken logic/README.md

 # Expected Output
 ```
-1. Send forgot-password request as wiener.. ☑️
+1. Send forgot-password request as wiener..
+OK
-2. Extract the token from the email client.. ☑️
+2. Extract the token from the email client..
+OK
-3. Send change-password request as carlos.. ☑️
+3. Send change-password request as carlos..
+OK
-Carlos password changed succussfully to: Hacked
+Carlos's password is changed successfully to: Hacked
 ```